Yesterday, I didn't even remember that it was 11 September, anniversary of the New York terrorist attacks.

 The dream of boys in the film from Burkina Faso is to catch Osama Bin Laden and get 24 million dollars' award.

-My own memories of that 11 September 4 years ago, seem an episode from the same film.
-The waiting at Milan airport, shopkeepers suddenly closing their shops and running away, the unbelievable images on the TV in the bar, my cancelled flight to Beirut, the journey back to Bologna and all the while, thinking about my mother who was travelling to Washington DC that morning.
-Her flight was diverted to somewhere in Canada and for few days, no body could tell where she was.
+I was flying to Beirut on that day.
+I remember, the waiting at Milan airport, shopkeepers suddenly closing their shops and running away, the unbelievable images on the TV in the bar, my cancelled flight and the journey back to Bologna and all the while, thinking about my mother who was travelling to Washington DC that morning.

 No comments: